gataca-io/gataca.io/content/posts/coming-soon-gataca-studio-the-fastest-way-to-implement-ssi.md

 hero_image: "/static/images/gatacastudioprelaunchblog.png"

 ---
+Gataca Studio has officialy launched.
+If you're curious to see the benefits of our technology on your workflows today, [get started for free here](https://studio.gataca.io/login).

+***

 In recent months, the GATACA team has been hard at work on an exciting new product: **Gataca Studio, our cloud platform designed for businesses of all sizes who wish to implement full-stack SSI tech with little integration effort.**

 Catering to our client’s needs, traditionally, our products have been solely offered in on-premise modality, which was essential to comply with SSI technology early adopters' requirements, composed mainly of large public institutions such as government administrations and universities.
 The main challenge with on-premise deployments is inefficiency.
 Those clients required on-premise offerings for production environments, but wanted to quickly learn and evaluate SSI technology by conducting smaller-scale pilots first.
 On-premise deployments for piloting SSI make little sense, as they require substantial dedication of resources and longer implementation times, posing avoidable barriers to demonstrating SSI benefits.